 Ronald Prague, Esq.

 Executive Vice President and Chief Legal Officer

 Synchronoss Technologies, Inc.

 200 Crossing Boulevard

 Bridgewater, NJ 08807

 (800) 575-7606

-Or

-MacKenzie Partners, Inc.

-1405 Broadway, 27th Floor

-New York, NY 20018

-(800) 322-2885

 It is important that your shares are represented at the Annual Meeting.
-Whether or not you plan to attend the Annual Meeting, please vote using the Internet or by telephone or by signing and returning a proxy card, if you have received one, so your shares will be represented at the Annual Meeting.
-The form of Notice and this Proxy Statement have been approved by the Board of Directors and are being mailed, delivered or made available to stockholders by its authority.
+Whether or not you plan to attend and vote at the Annual Meeting, please vote using the Internet or by telephone or by signing and returning a proxy card, if you have received one, so that your shares will be represented at the Annual Meeting.
+The form of Notice and this Proxy Statement have been approved by the Board of Directors and are being mailed, delivered, or made available to stockholders by its authority.

-The Board of Synchronoss Technologies, Inc. Bridgewater, New Jersey April 22, 2019
+The Board of Synchronoss Technologies, Inc. Bridgewater, New Jersey April 21, 2021